MahsaHesam/Project1/Crime_Analysis.md

 Overall, Melbourne has been first throughout this period, followed by Latrobe and Yarra.
 On the other hand, the remaining LGAs swap positions, while remaining in the top 10.
 Furthermore, there is also a possibility that a couple of LGAs drop out of the top 10 in some years due to decrease in crime rates.

-### What type of crimes occur the most and is it different in each LGA?
-How has it changed over the years?
+### What are the major divisions of crimes in Victoria and how has it changed over the past 10 years?

 **Graph 4: Distribution of offence divisions**